 - Some merchants may not allow the cardholder to choose “credit” to opt out of PIN entry at the terminal.

 - The merchant may not ask for either a PIN or signature.
-The major networks announced this week that a signature is now optional for all chip-enabled merchants.
+The major networks announced in June 2018 that a signature is now optional for all chip-enabled merchants.
 PIN networks have announced that PIN entry would be optional for all purchases.
 Overall, the number of “No Cardholder Verification Method (CVM)” transactions is expected to grow.

 Cardholders with rewards or affinity cards (cards that earn benefits for schools, community projects, etc.) may see the opportunity to earn rewards and benefits dwindle.

 At this time, there are only a few merchants using the signature-for-PIN debit option but authorization and routing changes will be made by more merchants as they look to reduce their costs and speed checkout times.

 The VRU is an automated system that handles card activation and PIN changes via the telephone.

 When a cardholder calls the VRU to change their PIN, the VRU will prevent the cardholder from selecting a new PIN that has repetitive digits (e.g., 1111) or sequential digits (e.g., 1234 or 4321) or that matches the last four digits of their Social Security or Tax Identification number.

 If a cardholder attempts to change their PIN to one of these prohibited numbers, the VRU will announce, “Your new PIN does not meet our security standards.”
 If the cardholder makes three failed attempts, the VRU will direct them to contact their financial institution.